fkalis/bash-onedrive-upload/README.md

     9. Submit form
     10. Now open your new application and select Configure tab
     11. Change "Reply URL" field to https://onedrive.live.com/about/business/
     12. Add an application key.
-Select 1 year key, 2 year key will not work.
+Select 1 year key, 2 years key will not work.
 Press Save and copy the generated Secret
     13. Also copy your "Client ID"
     14. In a "Permissions to other applications" press "Add application"
     15. Select "Office 365 SharePoint Online" and "Windows Azure Active Directory"